angular/angular/packages/core/src/render3/VIEW_DATA.md

 # View Data Explanation

-`LViewData` and `TView.data` is how the Ivy renderer keeps track of the internal data needed to render the template.
+`LViewData` and `TView.data` are how the Ivy renderer keeps track of the internal data needed to render the template.
-The `LViewData` is design so that a single array can contain all of the necessary data for the template rendering in a compact form.
+The `LViewData` is designed so that a single array can contain all of the necessary data for the template rendering in a compact form.
 The `TView.data` is a corollary to the `LViewData` and contains information which can be shared across the template instances.

 ## `LViewData` / `TView.data` layout.

-Both `LViewData` and `TView.data` are arrays whose indexes refer to the same item.
+Both `LViewData` and `TView.data` are arrays whose indices refer to the same item.
 For example index `123` may point to a component instance in the `LViewData` but a component type in `TView.data`.

 The layout is as such: